+The first chapter in our very first text adventure game is Escape.
 Ready to make your daring escape?

 Escape is an interactive graded reader that begins with the main character (you) trapped in a room for unclear reasons, and you must find a way to escape and avoid getting caught, all the while exploring the world of the game in Chinese.

-Our goal in designing Escape was two-fold:
+Our goal in designing this adventure game format was two-fold:

 - Provide an interesting and entertaining narrative through which to explore and practice Chinese, thereby circumventing some of the boredom of typical learning materials.